Blog

 Children learn new vocabulary best when they can see the words being said.
 This is when stuffed animals come in handy!

-For example, you could say something like “The bear is hungry, let’s give him a ______ to eat”
+Narrate what the plush toys are doing.
+For example, you could say something like “The bear is hungry, let’s give him a __ to eat”

 If you feel your child is not using the amount of words expected for her age, don’t panic.